siwoopark10/ludobots-public/README.md

  - Links with and without sensors are colored green and blue, respectively.

  ## Structure
- The vertabrae extend in the y-direction, and each vertabrae link has a random dimension [(0,1), (0,1), (0,0.3)].
+ The torso extend in the y-direction, and each torso link has a random dimension [(0,1), (0,1), (0,0.3)].
 The height was intentially set to a lower value to provide more balance to the creature.
-The number of links in the vertabrae is randomly chosen between 3 and 8.
+The number of links in the torso is randomly chosen between 3 and 8.

 <img src="https://user-images.githubusercontent.com/57846202/221871750-2e387886-0d08-4ac6-8da5-c2dcba6fb66e.jpg" width="120" height="120">